vgmstream/vgmstream/doc/TXTH.md

 chunk_size = (value)
 ```

-#### NAME LIST
+#### NAME TABLE
 Some games have headers for all files pasted together separate from the actual data, but this order may be hard-coded or even alphabetically ordered by filename.
-In those cases you can set a "name list" that assigns constant values (one or many) to filenames.
-This list is loaded from an external text file (for clarity) and can be set to any name, for example `name_list = .names.txt`
+In those cases you can set a "name table" that assigns constant values (one or many) to filenames.
+This table is loaded from an external text file (for clarity) and can be set to any name, for example `name_table = .names.txt`
 ```
-name_list = (filename)
+name_table = (filename)
 ```

-Inside the list you define lines mapping a filename to a bunch of values, in this format:
+Inside the table you define lines mapping a filename to a bunch of values, in this format:
 ```
 # base definition
 (filename1): (value)